Disadvantages of the DIVNICK™

 Most people who get additional telescopic clubs get our "Tee & Fairway" Driver, and a Telescopic-Putter to go with their Adjustable.
 With these 3 clubs, you can bomb it off the tee and hit long fairway shots with the TF Driver, replicate all your irons and wedges with the Adjustable, and putt with a normal length and feel with a Telescopic Putter...and they all fit into a checked roller bag so you don't have to pay all that money to the airlines to check a full golf bag!
 Remember, "Our Clubs Fly Free!"

-If you place your order in March for the Adjustable, TF Driver, and Putter (or any 3 clubs) we will give you an additional 10% discount on the total order.
-That's in ADDITION to the individual March discounts which are significant.
+If you place your order in October for the Adjustable, TF Driver, and Putter (or any 3 clubs) we will give you an additional 10% discount on the total product cost.
+That's in ADDITION to the individual October discounts which are significant.
 This discount will also apply to a Sunday Bag, and any other additional clubs you order at the same time.